 - Shred unneeded statements, receipts, expired cards or any other documents that could reveal dangerous information.

 - Create intricate passwords for online transactions.
 Computers in the hands of thieves can zip through volumes of possible passwords in moments.
 Don’t make it easy for them.
 Alternating uppercase and lowercase letters, interspersing numbers randomly and using special keystrokes are advisable.
 Multiple passwords are also recommended to limit damage beyond one account.

 - Be alert to “phishing” scams — that is, where scammers get victims to click onto virus-laden links or attachments thanks to personal information planted in an email, for example.
 The information could have been collected from social-networking sites, for instance.
 A common scam is where the thieves claim to be from the government, or the police, and you’re told a relative is in trouble and needs money for bail.
 Check with authorities on any such lines being thrown your way.

 - Report any suspected information theft to police, pertinent government agencies, financial institutions, credit-reporting agencies (Equifax, Experian and TransUnion), and the state attorney general’s office.
 And consider purchasing insurance against identity theft, which, according to the Federal Trade Commission, has been the No.1 consumer complaint for 14 straight years.
 The National Association of Insurance Commissioners says the typical cost of identity theft insurance ranges from $25 to $60 per year.

-Identity theft is one of the bad consequences of the mostly joyous proliferation of the world of electronic networking.
+Identity theft is one of the bad consequences of the world of electronic networking.
 When new openings appear, there is always a dishonest person looking to exploit it for fast, easy, robust gain.
 Follow these guidelines, though, and your security will be much harder to compromise.